black spruce

 Tamarack

-Also grows in bogs, but it is a deciduous conifer that turns bright gold and loses its needles in the fall.
+Often found in the same bogs, the Tamarack is a deciduous conifer that turns bright gold and drops its needles in the fall, whereas the black spruce stays green year-round.

 Frequently Asked Questions